InquilineKea/oldgithub/_posts/longevityguide.md

 see EWG group for fruits/vegetables contaminated by organophosphate pesticides.
 Most fruits are more heavily contaminated by pesticides than vegetables.
 Apples/grapes/strawberries and kale/spinach/bell peppers seem to have uniquely high levels of multiple residue contamination.

+Tomatoes and cucumbers are a great vegetable base for filling you up because they are super-easy-to-eat and low-bitterness.

 Wear N95/N99 masks when on the subways or near major roadways.
 Thomas Talheim has a blog (smartairfilters.com) showing that even low-levels of PM1/PM2.5 found in American cities (even NYC/Chicago) are enough to increase inflammation/irritability levels.
 Do not live within 300 years of a major arterial roadway (esp one populated by trucks or diesel-emitting vehicles).
 The best air quality is found in US/Canada/ocean-touching areas of Europe.

 Taking rapamycin + metformin + acarbose may also get you in CR-ish similar states, though there are some effects of CR (eg reduced acetyl-CoA levels or reduced ETC flux) that this combination may not simulate.
 Most of the smartest aging scientists i know are more bullish on rapamycin than metformin, though they synergize when taken together.